Latin Restaurants

 DOWNTOWN/EADO/EAST END

-Visit award-winning Chef Hugo Ortega’s Xochi to experience delectable indigenous dishes from Oaxaca like housemade masas, moles, tlayudas and more.
+Visit award-winning Chef Hugo Ortega’s Xochi (photo) to experience delectable indigenous dishes from Oaxaca like housemade masas, moles, tlayudas and more.
 Pair your meal with their mezcals, tequilas and Mexican craft beers from the Oaxacan region for the perfect dinner.

 MONTROSE/MIDTOWN